-Nancy Moser brings to life the loves and trials of the first First Lady
+Nancy Moser brings to life the love and trials of the first First Lady of

-When a dapper, young George Washington comes into her life,
+dapper, young George Washington comes into her life, Love

-and loyalty toward each other—and the new nation they fight for,
+Their love and loyalty toward each other—and the new nation they

-lasts a lifetime and is an inspiration even now, after 250 years.
+fight for, lasts a lifetime and is an inspiration even now, after 250

 Nannerl Mozart was just as talented as her little brother, Wolfgang,